What Is Marriage Fraud Under U.S. Immigration Law?

 The U.S. immigration authorities usually expect applicants to prove that they share their lives in a way similar to what is described above.
 Applicants do this by providing copies of documents like rental agreements, bank account statements, and children’s birth certificates.
 The government further tests the validity of the marriage by talking to the applicant and usually to his or her spouse.
 Every marriage-based applicant for a visa

-Learn what happens during an immigration marriage fraud interview with the USCIS, click here.
+(To learn what happens during an immigration marriage fraud interview with the USCIS, click here.)

 U.S. immigration officials have developed amazing talents for discovering fraud by examining what look like insignificant details of people’s lives.
 To ferret out lies, they have learned to cross-check dates and facts within the application forms and between the application forms and people’s testimony.

 People who enter into sham marriages most often trip themselves up just trying to get through the standard process.
 It’s not that USCIS can read people’s minds or that it spends all its time peeking into applicants’ bedrooms.
 They simply catch a lot of people who thought that a fake marriage was going to be easier than it really is.
 Those people then face both denial of their immigration applicants and possible criminal prosecution (for both the U.S. spouse and the intending immigrant).